pulumi/docs/content/docs/guides/crosswalk/kubernetes/worker-nodes.md

 Node groups in EKS can also have their node security group be configured to a new or existing security group.

-To [create a custom security group][crosswalk-sgs], grab the cluster's ingress rule to correctly configure the ingress and egress rules.
+To [create a custom security group][crosswalk-sgs], update the cluster's ingress rule to correctly configure the ingress and egress rules.

 ```typescript